 To answer that we need to examine the current attitudes of our target audience.
 Singaporeans have generally adopted a positive outlook on the economy following COVID-19’s impact.
 This comes from a strong trust and support for the government and general attitudes are on the positive end.
 According to a survey done by Ipsos, over the days when DORSCON (Disease Outbreak Response System Condition) alert level in Singapore was raised to Orange, Singaporeans remain confident in the Government and the country’s ability to contain and manage the outbreak.

 This suggests that businesses can expect things to pick up as Singaporeans attempt to resume their normal lives before the outbreak occurred.
 People have become more socially responsible and have started to incorporate more hygienic habits into their routine.
 This may have stemmed from Singaporeans’ “kiasu” attitudes but in general, people are not as fearful of going out when they know they are practising good habits.
 In terms of spending, we’re saving more and being frugal with our money but enjoy indulging in eCommerce.
-Online shopping seems to be a new and potentially lasting habit and businesses should consider capitalizing on this trend.
+Online shopping seems to be a new and potentially lasting habit and businesses should consider capitalising on this trend.

 Having said all that, when it comes to the messaging in your advertisements, it needs to strike the right tone for consumers.
 During the circuit breaker, everyone was social distancing for months and shifting your tone to one that is more personal, empathetic, and human may work in your favour.